 Business credit cards can provide another quick fix to expenses that are too small to be covered by PO financing.
 Once your business has a credit card in hand, you can get access to funds as fast as you can swipe.
 Getting that credit card can take a couple of weeks, so it works better as a preemptive measure.

-This isn’t the cheapest option out there since rates typically run higher than business loans, often ranging from 14% to 25%.
-Some come with a 0% introductory rate, however, so for the first year your business can take more than a month to pay off its balance without gaining any interest.
+This isn’t the cheapest option out there since rates typically run higher than business loans, often starting with APRs around 19.99%.
+Some come with a 0% introductory rate for a limited time, however, so for the first year your business can take more than a month to pay off its balance without gaining any interest.

 Line of credit